jjinnspecs/jjinnspecs/README.md

 <h2 align="left">Hello there👋!
-My name is Jeric and I'm an aspiring Software Engineer from Philippines</h2>
+My name is Jeric and I'm a Software/ Web Developer</h2>

 ###